Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 10. Rentals

 More likely than not, your wedding venue and caterer won’t provide everything you need.
-You’ll likely need to pay extra to rent linens, flatware, and glassware.
-You may also want to rent other items, such as a heating lamp, cake stand, string lights, candles, or a photobooth.
+You’ll typically need to pay extra to rent linens, flatware, and glassware.
+You may also want to rent other items, such as heating lamps, a cake stand, string lights, candles, or a photobooth.
+These items can add hundreds of extra dollars to your costs.

 Financing Your Wedding

-So how do you afford all those wedding expenses—the ones you plan for and the hidden ones that crop up?
-Here are some ideas for financing your dream wedding:
+So how do you afford all the wedding expenses — both the ones you plan for and the hidden ones that crop up?
+Here are some ideas for financing your dream wedding.

 Budgeting and Saving

-The first order of business is often to make a budget.
+The first step is to a make a budget, but you’ll want to be sure to avoid some common budgeting mistakes.
 Add up all the anticipated wedding expenses, including the lesser-known charges above.
-Then, you and your betrothed can track your monthly expenses and income and see how much you have left over to save each month.
+Then, you and your partner-to-be can track your monthly expenses and income and see how much you have left over to save each month.

-If it’s not enough to get to your goal, see if you can find ways to reduce expenses or earn extra cash.
-SoFi Relay, a complementary tool for SoFi members, can help you track your spending and cashflow in real time against a set budget, to help prevent you from going over—and help you save for the big day.
+If that isn’t enough to get to your goal, see if you can find ways to reduce living expenses or earn extra cash.
+SoFi, a complementary tool for SoFi members, can help you track your spending and cashflow in real time against a set budget, to help prevent you from going over — and help you save for the big day.

 Trimming Expenses

-If your wedding budget is more than you can afford, you may be able to find ways to reduce some of the costs.
-Perhaps a friend can officiate instead of paying a professional.
+If your wedding budget is more than you can afford, you may be able to find ways to lower some of the costs.
+For example, perhaps a friend can officiate instead of paying a professional.

 Personal Loans

-If you aren’t able to save up enough in advance, a wedding loan could help finance your wedding, whether you’re having a traditional ceremony or a destination wedding.
+Along with saving and cutting costs, a wedding loan, which is a type of personal loan, could help finance your wedding.
 With SoFi, eligible borrowers may qualify for loans with interest rates that are generally lower than the interest rates charged by credit cards.

-Learn more about using a SoFi personal loan to help you finance your dream wedding—including any surprise expenses.
+Learn more about using a SoFi personal loan to help you finance your dream wedding — including paying for any unexpected expenses.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.